pocket-id/website/docs/client-examples/beszel.md

 1. Open the Pocket ID settings page and navigate to **`Application Configuration`**.
 2. Enable **Emails Verified**.

+> **ℹ️ Note:**
+> Beszel requires the OAuth provider to return a valid, verified email address to create new users.
+> If you see an error like:
+> `Failed to create record. { "email": "cannot be blank" }`
+> It means your OAuth provider is not returning a usable email.
+> Make sure **"Emails Verified"** is enabled in Pocket ID or that your identity provider returns a verified email in its `userinfo` response.

 ## Configure Beszel

 1. Open the Beszel superuser interface (`/_/#settings`) and navigate to: **`Settings > Application`**